-As competition between horizontal and vertical SaaS products reaches a fever pitch, we can assume vertical SaaS will continue to trend in 2020.
+As competition between horizontal and vertical SaaS products reaches a fever pitch, we can assume that vertical SaaS will continue to trend in 2023.

-Unlike a horizontal approach, which attempts to cover as many fields as possible with a single SaaS product, the vertical SaaS strategy focuses on specific needs within an industry and allows getting closer to the potential client.
+Unlike the horizontal approach, which attempts to cover as many fields as possible with a single SaaS product, the vertical SaaS strategy focuses on satisfying specific needs within an industry and allows a SaaS provider to get closer to the potential client.
 Let’s explain this difference with some examples.

 We’ve identified three main reasons why vertical SaaS has become such a trend.